Transfer from the MSc to the PhD

 As soon as the GSPO has the approval of the director we will assist with the scheduling of the event by confirming the time and location of the exam.

-At least 3 weeks prior to the event, you must circulate your research proposal by e-mail to the examination committee with the GSPO in cc.
+At least 3 weeks prior to the exam, you must circulate your research proposal by e-mail to the examination committee with the GSPO in cc.

-The candidate will prepare a PhD research proposal on their own proposed thesis project.
+The candidate will prepare a PhD research proposal on their thesis project.

 This research proposal cannot be a summary of a grant proposal submitted by the research supervisor, but rather, must be specific to the research questions to be investigated by the candidate and reflective of research progress made in the first year of studies.